mdolon/mdolon-dot-com/index.md

   title="Me at a wedding in 2017" -%}

 <h4 style="margin:10px 0 15px;">
-  I'm cofounder and CEO of [Measured][3], a consumer health startup backed by Y Combinator and other great investors.
+  I'm cofounder and CEO of <a href="https://trymeasured.com/">Measured</a>, a consumer health startup backed by Y Combinator and other great investors.
 </h4>
 <h4>
   I live in NYC and am passionate about healthcare, education, and leveling the playing field.